Last Updated on January 2, 2018 by Dave Farquhar

 Pinouts for wiring a Lionel 1033 transformer

 The throttle corresponds to either the A-U and B-U posts.
-The U post goes to the center rail of your track.
+The U post goes to the inner rail of your track.
 The A or B post go to the outer rail.
 Using the B post gives you better low speed control and a lower top speed.
 The A post gives a higher top speed, while sacrificing lower speeds.

 If you’re going to power accessories off the 1033/1044/4090, you probably want the A-C posts for 16 volts.
 The B-C posts provide a less useful 11 volts.
 The undocumented A-B combination gives you 5 volts, but bypasses the internal circuit breaker.
 Use an external circuit breaker if you use the 5 volt connection.